wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 * Other MPI implementations have other mechanisms.
 E.g., see here for [OpenMPI debugging](https://www.open-mpi.org/faq/?category=debugging).

-* A more portable solution that assumes the processes can create an X-window on your computer is `mpirun -np 2 xterm -e gdb executable` which creates an `xterm` for each process in your application.
+* A more portable solution that assumes the MPI processes can create an X-window on your computer is `mpirun -np 2 xterm -e gdb executable` which creates an `xterm` for each process in your application.
 This works great for a few processes, but does not scale and it can be complicated to get X-windows to work thru firewalls, etc.

 ## 7. Work and data distribution strategies

+* partitioning the iterations of an outer loop
+* using a counter to distribute the iterations of a nest of loops
-* counter
+* master slave model
+* replicated vs. distributed data
 * systolic loop
 * reading about parallel mxm

 **to be added**